Andrea della Valle: Life

+Beyond his clerical career, Cardinal della Valle was one of the most prominent art collectors and antiquarians in Rome during the High Renaissance.
+He undertook a major renovation of his family's residence, the Palazzo della Valle, transforming its courtyard into an innovative sculpture garden.
+This "hanging garden" (or hortus pensilis) was designed by the architect Lorenzetto and was specifically created to display his renowned collection of ancient Roman sculptures and inscriptions.
+His collection, which included the famous "Della Valle Satyrs" (one of which is pictured), was a model for other Roman collections and was documented by artists like Maarten van Heemskerck.
+In 1584, the collection was purchased by Cardinal Ferdinand de' Medici and most of the pieces were transferred to Florence, where they are now displayed in the Uffizi Gallery and Palazzo Pitti.

 Art collector

 Cardinal della Valle is best remembered, however, as the collector of one of the first collections of Roman antiquities that marked the High Renaissance.
 He inherited some antiquities, which had been collected by the della Valle in the previous century, according to Vasari. and eagerly acquired more.
 Inspired by the Cortile del Belvedere, in 1520 he commissioned the Rafaellesque sculptor architect Lorenzetto Lotti to create a suitable setting for the sculptures and inscriptions and other antiquities that he had amassed, the result of a generation of rediscoveries at the turn of the 16th century.
-On the main floor of the palazzo's new second inner courtyard the sculptures were displayed in a sort of loggia, described by Giorgio Vasari as a hortus pensilis or hanging garden (giardino di sopra) that included planted raised boxes and an aviary, which "blurred the distinction between garden and courtyard," with inscriptions inviting peace, relaxation and thought, an invocation of rus in urbe.
+On the main floor of the palazzo's new second inner courtyard, the sculptures were displayed in a sort of loggia, described by Giorgio Vasari as a hortus pensilis or hanging garden (giardino di sopra) that included planted raised boxes and an aviary, which "blurred the distinction between garden and courtyard," with inscriptions inviting peace, relaxation and thought, an invocation of rus in urbe.
 The architectural framing and the great care with which the ensemble was presented— as decorative as it was scholarly, evoking Classical harmony, symmetry and equilibrium, was a model for other Roman collections.
 Many visitors left written impressions during the 16th century, and more than one artist made sketches.